parthpatne/microsoft-teams-precompiled-apps-poll/README.md

-# Action Package Deployment PowerShell script
+# Action Package deployment PowerShell script

 This package contains the PowerShell scripts for deploying action packages to ActionPlatform